 The fair value of investment properties is determined generally on the basis of expert reports by external specialists, who use current market data with the aid of recognised measurement methods.
-These comprise notably the present value of future cash flows (cf. comments on the measurement procedures under 8.1).
+This means that income value methods are applied (cf. comments on the measurement procedures under 8.1).
+If there is a notarially documented contract on the sale of a property held as a financial investment prior to the preparation of the financial statements, the purchase price agreed is used as the basis for the determining the fair value.